 A project that led you to unexpected places?

-Dream book: an object that can be leafed-through that you haven’t designed yourself and would really like to.
+Dream book: a printed object you haven’t designed yet but would really like to?

 That’s easy, I would love to go through an entire sketchbook by myself without ripping out any of the pages and then eventually throw it away.